-(a) Forecast figures
+Forecast figures

-The forecast figures are those approved by the Board at the beginning of the period and presented in the Authority's Statement of Intent.
+The forecast figures are those approved by the Authority Board (the Board) at the beginning of the period and presented in the Authority's Statement of Intent.

 The forecast figures were prepared in accordance with generally accepted accounting practice, and are consistent with the accounting policies adopted by the Board for the preparation of the Financial Statements.

-(b) Goods and services tax (GST)
+Goods and services tax

-The Authority makes principally exempt supplies for GST purposes as it manages superannuation schemes.
+The Authority makes principally exempt supplies for Goods and services tax (GST) purposes as it manages superannuation schemes.
 GST is imposed on certain services supplied from outside New Zealand.
 The affected transactions for the Authority are mainly fees incurred in relation to the custody of assets and the provision of investment reports.
-Apart from GST on transactions relating to the lease of the Bowen space, which is recoverable as input tax, GST is included in expenditure.
+Apart from GST on transactions relating to the lease of the Bowen space, which was recoverable as input tax, GST is included in expenditure.